Rochford railway station

 Rochford railway station is on the Shenfield to Southend Line in the East of England, serving the town of Rochford, Essex.
 It is 38 mi 54 chain down the line from London Liverpool Street and is situated between Hockley and stations.
-The Engineer's Line Reference for the line is SSV; the station's three-letter station code is RFD.
-The platforms have an operational length for 12-coach trains.
+It is managed by Greater Anglia, who operate all services.

 History

-The line from Wickford to Southend and Rochford station were opened on 1 October 1889.
+The line from Wickford to Southend (including Rochford station) was opened on 1 October 1889.
 There was formerly a signal box at the station, this was decommissioned in 1938 with the introduction of colour light signalling.
 There was a goods yard on the west side of the station, it was closed on 5 June 1967.
 Electrification of the Shenfield to Southend Victoria line using 1.5 kV DC overhead line electrification (OLE) was completed on 31 December 1956.
 This was changed to 6.25 kV AC in November 1960 and to 25 kV AC on 25 January 1979.

+Facilities

+The station has a car park and cycle storage, a ticket machine and ticket office, a waiting room, a cafe, and live departure screens.